PRELIMINARY PROGRAM OF

 moderation: Katarzyna Rakowska

-Shiva S, Institute of Information Technology, Delhi, India; ‘Social Care’ in A Neoliberal Regime?
+Shiva Singh, Institute of Information Technology, Delhi, India; ‘Social Care’ in A Neoliberal Regime?
 Situating the Work of Anganwadi Workers in the Political Economy of India

 Anastasia Diatlova, University of Helsinki, Finland; Desiring Labour and Labouring Desire: Men and gender nonconforming people selling sex in Finland.